*If you would like to be added to the Mandan Pecan Tree wait list please send us a message via our chat or email*

 The best time of year to plant pecans is in late winter to early spring.
-A layer of mulch at the top of the root ball will help retain moisture.
-This tree needs a lot of water the first few years to establish a strong root system.
+A layer of mulch at the top of the root ball and tree trunk will help retain moisture.
+This nut tree needs a lot of water the first few years to establish a strong root system.

 Grow this fast growing tree in USDA growing zones 6-9.
 This pecan tree can get up to 70-100 feet tall at maturity with a 70 foot branch spread.